WHO WE ARE

 The Climate + Health Declaration is powered by the Climate + Energy Project with broad support from organizational signers.
 Generous funding for the Climate + Health Declaration and supporting work comes from the Kansas Health Foundation, the Turner Foundation, and from donors like you.

-Generous funding for the Climate + Health Declaration and supporting work comes from the Kansas Health Foundation, the Turner Foundation, and from donors like you.
+Generous funding for the Climate + Health Declaration and supporting work comes from the Kansas Health Foundation, the Turner Foundation, the Sunflower Foundation, and from donors like you.

 Why we support the climate + Health declaration

 Major signers come from diverse backgrounds and interests.
 We stand united in our call to action for a more resilient Kansas.

 Click the organization names on the right to see each statement.

 Do you have an organization, agency, farm, or business that wants to sign the declaration?

 Carbon pollution from burning fossil fuels is driving climate disruption and warming our planet.
 It’s simple: the more carbon pollution in the air, the more the sun’s energy gets trapped as heat.
 This means things keep getting hotter.
 These rising temperatures disrupt natural systems, leading to more and more extreme weather events like severe droughts, flooding, wildfires, and superstorms.